Analysis of A Nonsmooth Optimization Approach to Robust Estimation: Numerical illustration

-where $\left\|x\right\|_{\Sigma_X}=\sqrt{x^\top \Sigma_X^{-1}x}$, $\Sigma_X=XX^\top$.
-Indeed $r_n(X)$ equals $r(X)$ in the case when all the regressors $\left\{x_t\right\}$ are normalized to have unit $\left\|x\right\|_{\Sigma_X}$-norm.
-Note that this definition of the bound applies to a weighted version of the objective function in \eqref{eq:L1-Cost}, namely $\sum_{t=1}^N1/\left\|x_t\right\|_{\Sigma_X}\left|y_t-\theta^\top x_t\right|$. \item The mutual coherence-based bound $1/2\left(1+1/\mu(P_X)\right)$ with $P_X=I_N-X^\top\left(XX^\top\right)^{-1}X$ obtained in \cite{Bruckstein09,Bako11-Automatica}.
-Here $\mu$ represents the mutual coherence. \end{itemize} Figure \ref{fig:bounds-comparison-static} compares the sufficient thresholds in the case of static data drawn from a Gaussian distribution $\mathcal{N}(0,I_3)$.
+This subsection presents a numerical evaluation of the estimates of number of outliers that can be corrected by the nonsmooth optimization-based estimator.
+Note that the numbers $k_i(X)$, $i=1,2$ from Theorem \ref{thm:X'(XX')} are hard to compute numerically because this would require a combinatorial optimization.
+To be more specific, the complexity of evaluating literally $k_i(X)$, $i=1,2$, is about $\sum_{k=1}^{k_i(X)}\binom{N}{k}C_i(N,n,k)$ where $\binom{N}{k}$ refers to the binomial coefficient, $C_1(N,n,k) =\text{O}\big(n^3+kn(N+2n-k)\big)$ and $C_2(N,n,k) =\text{O}\big((n^2+nN)(N+n-k)\big)$ denote the complexity induced by the computation of $\|X_I^\top(X_IX_I^\top)^{-1}X_{I^c}\|_\infty$ and $\|X_{I^c}^\top(XX^\top)^{-1}X\|_1$ respectively with $I$ and $I^c$ being some sets such that $\left|I\right|=k\leq N$ and $|I^c|=N-k$. \\ Therefore we just compare those bounds which are easier to compute.
+More specifically, four thresholds are compared: \begin{itemize} \item The bounds $1/(2r(X))$ and $1/2+1/(2\xi(X))$ obtained in Theorem \ref{prop:sufficient-condition}. \item The mutual coherence-based bound $1/2\left(1+1/\mu(P_X)\right)$ with $P_X=I_N-X^\top\left(XX^\top\right)^{-1}X$ obtained in \cite{Bruckstein09,Bako11-Automatica}.
+Here $\mu$ represents the so-called mutual coherence. \item The bound $T(X)$ \cite{Sharon09-ACC} which is used as a reference since it corresponds indeed to a direct computation of $N-\pi^o(X)+1$ (assuming the inequality in \eqref{eq:(ii)} is replaced with a strict one), see Eq. \eqref{eq:Pi-O}.
+Recall that computing such a bound has a combinatorial complexity in the dimensions $(n,N)$ of the matrix $X$.
+Therefore, to make it feasible at a reasonable time on a standard computer, we have to set $n=2$ and $N\leq 200$. \end{itemize} Figure \ref{fig:bounds-comparison-static} compares the sufficient thresholds in the case of static data drawn from a Gaussian distribution $\mathcal{N}(0,I_3)$.
 Figure \ref{fig:bounds-comparison-dynamic} compares the same thresholds for dynamic data in the form \eqref{eq:Regressor}.
-The generating system in this case is an ARX model defined by $y_t=-0.40y_{t-1}+0.25y_{t-2}-0.15 u_{t-1}$ and driven by a normally distributed input sequence.
-In all cases, the data matrix $X$ is normalized so as to have unit $2$-norm columns before being processed.
-The plots in Figure \ref{fig:bounds-comparison-static} and Figure \ref{fig:bounds-comparison-dynamic} draw the average values obtained over $100$ independent runs.
+The generating system in this case is an ARX model defined by $y_t=-0.40y_{t-1}-0.15 u_{t-1}$ and driven by a normally distributed input sequence.
+In all cases, the data matrix $X$ is normalized so as to have unit $\left\|\cdot\right\|_{\Sigma_X}$-norm columns before being processed.
+Here, the norm $\left\|\cdot\right\|_{\Sigma_X}$ is defined by $\left\|x\right\|_{\Sigma_X}=(x^\top \Sigma_X^{-1}x)^{1/2}$ with $\Sigma_X=XX^\top$.
+The plots in Figure \ref{fig:bounds-comparison-static} and Figure \ref{fig:bounds-comparison-dynamic} draw the average values obtained over $100$ independent runs in term of percentage with respect to the total number of data.
 The results suggest three interesting facts : \begin{itemize} \item All the bounds are very loose that is, they largely underestimate the number of admissible gross errors.
-For example Figure \ref{fig:proba} shows that exact recovery can be achieved in the face a relatively large proportion (more than $70\%$) of corrupted data while the sufficient bounds in \ref{fig:bounds-comparison-static} indicate a value around $16$.
-The bounds involving the numbers $k_i(X)$ are likely to be tighter but they are much more challenging to compute numerically. \item The normalized $r_n$-based bound tend to provide a better bound; the other two provide very close bounds particularly when the number of samples is large. \item As could be intuitively expected, the dynamic data generated by a linear system are less generic.
+For example Figure \ref{fig:proba} shows that exact recovery can be achieved in the face a relatively large proportion (more than $70\%$) of corrupted data while the sufficient bounds in Figure \ref{fig:bounds-comparison-static} indicate a value around $20$.
+This is normal since the bounds reflect worst-case distributions of the outliers and their signs (see Theorem \ref{thm:equivalence} and Corollary \ref{cor:NS-Conds}). \item The bound based on $\xi(X)$ approaches the bound $T(X)$ \cite{Sharon09-ACC} while still enjoying less numerical complexity.
+The other bounds based respectively on mutual-coherence and $r(X)$ are overall very close.
+These two last bounds seem to be more sensitive to the richness of the data and probably to their magnitudes also.
+This fact is more apparent when the data are not normalized. \item As could be intuitively expected, the dynamic data generated by a linear system are less generic.
 The bounds obtained in this case are smaller.
-The question as to which type of dynamic system can generate more generic data is open. \end{itemize} Note that all the proposed sufficient conditions are functions of the regressor matrix $X$ only and they are stated as bounds on the number of zeros or nonzeros in the sequence $\left\{f_t\right\}$.
-One can expect to gain a substantial improvement by taking explicitly into account the information relative to the sign of the $f_t$'s just as done in the case of affine models (see Eq. \eqref{eq:necessary-affine}).
+The question as to which type of dynamic system can generate more generic data is open. \end{itemize}